cornell-zhang/catalyst2018/lab1/README.md

 <details><summary><I>HINT (CLICK ME)</I></summary>
 <p>
-    Looking from the flat side of the transistor with pins facing down, left pin is the source which connects to VDD for PMOS and GND for NMOS.
-Right pin is the drain which connect to the output for both PMOS and NMOS.
-The middle pin is the gate for both which connects to the input.
+    Looking from the flat side of the transistor with pins facing down, the left pin is the source which connects to VDD for PMOS and GND for NMOS.
+The right pin is the drain which connects to the output for both PMOS and NMOS.
+The middle pin is the gate, which connects to the input.
 </p>
 </details>